VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 The steps to perform this calculation are:

 1. Fetch the income per block from PrimeLiquidityProvider
+2. Calculate the user yearly income by multiplying (1) with blocks per year
+3. Calculate the user score and total sum of scores for the market.
+This we can calculate the total rewards aloocation for the user for an year.
-2. Calculate the capped supply and borrow of the user for the market
+4. Calculate the capped supply and borrow of the user for the market
-3. Calculate the capped XVS balance of the user
+5. Calculate the ratio of allocation of the rewards based on capped supply and borrow of the user
-4. Calculate the user yearly income by multiplying (1) with blocks per year
-5. Now borrow and supply APR of user can be calculated based on ratio of capped borrow and supply of the user.
+6. Now borrow and supply APR of user can be calculated based on ratio of capped borrow and supply of the user.

 **Example:**